mlcommons/GaNDLF/docs/usage.md

 docker run -it --rm --name gandlf --volume /home/researcher/gandlf_input:/input:ro --volume /home/researcher/gandlf_output:/output cbica/gandlf:latest-cpu [command and args go here]
 ```

 Remember that the process running in the container sees only the filesystem inside the container, which is structured differently from that of your host machine.
-So you will need to give paths relative to the mount point *destination*.
+Therefore, you will need to give paths relative to the mount point *destination*.
 Additionally, any paths used internally by GaNDLF will refer to locations inside the container.
 This means that data CSVs produced by the `gandlf_constructCSV` script will need to be made from the container and with input in the same locations.
 Expanding on our last example:

 ```bash
 docker run -it --rm --name dataprep \